hyundai-robotics/doc-hi6-sdk/3-practice-argosx/2-callback/README.md

 # 3.2 Practical project: ArgosX - callback

-While operating the Hi6 controller, there are main events, such as Mode Change, Motor On, Reset, Start and Accuracy OK.
+While operating the ${cont_model} controller, there are main events, such as Mode Change, Motor On, Reset, Start and Accuracy OK.
 We can register functions into a plug-in for it to perform unique operations for an event.

 These functions are callback functions.
-They are referred to as such because they are called by other parts (Hi6 host) and not actively called within the Python code.
+They are referred to as such because they are called by other parts (${cont_model} host) and not actively called within the Python code.